 - Add the thawed chicken pieces to the large container; turn to coat in the sauce.
 Make sure container is covered.
 Refrigerate chicken overnight, or at least 4-6 hours.

-- Prepare BBQ.
+Prepare BBQ.
 Lightly oil the grill with the olive oil.
 When coals are hot and ready to go, add the chicken pieces.
-Discard the marinade that the chicken was in.
-USE THE RESERVED MARINADE TO BASTE THE CHICKEN CONTINUALLY WHILE IT COOKS.
+Discard the marinade that the raw chicken was in.